How To Make Dosa Batter And Dosa in instant Pot

 - Grease a dosa pan or tawa with few drops of oil.
 If using a non-stick pan, you do not need any oil.

-- Heat the pan on medium flame for about 7-9 minutes and pour a ladle full of batter on the center of the tawa and swirl quickly to cover the base of the pan.
+- Heat the pan on a medium flame for about 7-9 minutes and pour a ladle full of batter in the center of the Tawa and swirl quickly to cover the base of the pan.

-- Drizzle oil and allow to cook on a medium-high heat with a cover on top.
+- Drizzle oil and allow to cook on medium-high heat with a cover on top.

 - Cook until the top appears cooked and sides turn golden.